ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/overview.rst

 Indicators Overview
 -------------------

-An Indicator represents an atomic piece of information that has some intelligence value (see the article on the `ThreatConnect data model <http://kb.threatconnect.com/customer/en/portal/articles/2092925-the-threatconnect-data-model>`_ for more details)..
+An Indicator represents an atomic piece of information that has some intelligence value (see the article on the `ThreatConnect data model <http://kb.threatconnect.com/customer/en/portal/articles/2092925-the-threatconnect-data-model>`_ for more details).
 Indicators are guaranteed to be unique within an Owner.
-For example, a single Organization can have only one instance of the email address Indicator ``badguy@bad\.com``.
+For example, a single Organization can have only one instance of the email address Indicator ``badguy@bad.com``.

-In the ThreatConnect Python SDK, there is one object for Indicators which can be instantiated as demonstrated below:
+In the ThreatConnect Python SDK, there is one Indicator class to handle all types of indicators.
+An object of the Indicator class can be instantiated as demonstrated below:

 .. code-block:: python